cargo-public-api/cargo-public-api/README.md

 # `cargo public-items` wrapper for this library

-You probably want the convenient `cargo public-items` wrapper for this library.
+You might want the convenient `cargo public-items` wrapper for this library.
 See https://github.com/Enselic/cargo-public-items.

 # public_items